-The new tees will be available at the 2019 NOHC in Memphis next April.
-For any who can’t wait until then, however, tees can be ordered by contacting Kurt Ferré at email@example.com .
+The new tees will be available at the 2019 NOHC in Memphis in April.
+For any who can’t wait until then, however, tees can be ordered by contacting Kurt Ferré at firstname.lastname@example.org .
 Cost is $20.00 + $5.00 for postage and handling.

 About The American Fluoridation Society